On this page

 Connection to Angel Numbers

 444 provides powerful reassurance that you’re safe despite the nightmare.
-Angels surround and protect you as you face fears.
+Angels surround and protect you as you face your fears.

 The Gift of Nightmares